-Global wildlife populations have declined by 68%, says World Wide Fund for Nature report
+Global wildlife populations have declined by 68% since 1970, says WWF report

 “These findings are devastating, and a stark reminder that a healthy planet is a precondition for a healthy human society, and that the European Green Deal is as relevant as ever,” said Ester Asin, director of WWF’s European Policy Office.
 “Urgent action is needed to halt and reverse the loss of nature and tackle climate change, both within the EU [European Union] and globally.”

 The report showed that freshwater species were the most affected with an 84% decline in their populations.
-It showed that one out of every three freshwater species was threatened with extinction and that species with larger body size, called megafauna, were more at risk than smaller ones.
+One out of every three freshwater species was threatened with extinction and species with larger body size, called megafauna, were more at risk than smaller ones, it said.

-Further, the rate of decline of wildlife populations is different for different regions.
-Biodiversity in Latin America and the Caribbeans were the worst affected with 94% drop, while in Europe and Central Asia the decline was the minimum with 24%.
+Further, the rate of decline of wildlife populations is different across various regions.
+Biodiversity in Latin America and the Caribbeans was the worst affected with a 94% drop, while in Europe and Central Asia the decline was the least at 24%.
 There was 33% slump in North America, 65% in Africa and 45% in the Asia-Pacific region.

 In Latin America, over 2,000 amphibian species face extinction, which is the highest estimate among vertebrates.
 The main reason for them was diseases.

-On plants, the wildlife said the rate of their extinction was double than mammals, birds and amphibians combined.
+On plants, the report said the rate of their extinction was double that of mammals, birds and amphibians combined.
 “Agriculture, including expansion or intensification of crop or livestock farming, plantations and aquaculture, is the most frequently identified threat to plants in IUCN [International Union for Conservation of Nature] Red List assessments,” it said.
 “Consistent with these assessments, habitat destruction and land use changes, mainly urbanisation and agriculture-related, are the major causes reported for plant extinctions 59.”

 The report, however, added that the reason behind the extinction for most of the plant species remained unknown.

 On illnesses affecting humans and wildlife, it said that about 60% of infectious diseases come from animals and nearly two-thirds of them are wild animals.
 “The emergence of these diseases correlates with high human population density and high wildlife diversity, and is driven by anthropogenic changes such as deforestation and the expansion of agricultural land, the intensification of livestock production, and the increased harvesting of wildlife,” the publication said.
 It added that this was the reason behind the outbreak of Nipah virus in Malaysia in 1998, Serial Acute Respiratory Syndrome or SARS in China in 2003 and many others.